 The garden architect of the first stage of the park is no-one less than Eduard Neide (1818-1883), the talented Lenné student and director of Berlin’s Tiergarten.
 Beginning in 1889, the Royal Garden Architect Albert Brodersen (1857-1930) redesigned the park after its expansion by almost 15 hectares.
 Werner Siemens has already acquired the grounds in 1887.
 After the death of Georg Wilhelm von Siemens' in 1919, the castle is divided into apartments, and even a police station is established in 1920.
 In 1927, the city of Berlin acquires the property and the related extensive tracts of land and opens it to the public.

 Beginning in 1954, Schloss Biesdorf becomes a popular recreational site, 1959 a village club and later a district culture house (“Kreiskulturhaus“).
 A small stage is opened in the park in 1956.
-In 1977, the grounds are finally placed under monument protection and conservation reconstruction begins in 1984 with the restoration of the Park, which was completed in 2016 with the reconstruction of the palace.
+At the end of the 1970s, the grounds are finally placed under monument protection and conservation reconstruction begins in 1984 with the restoration of the Park, which was completed in 2016 with the reconstruction of the palace.
 Since then, the ensemble of palace and park has become a new landmark in Berlin's cultural landscape.

 More information (in German) about the history of the castle can be found in the District Mayor Dagmar Pohle’s address for the event "150 years of Schloss Biesdorf" on May 11, 2018, and in the permanent exhibition in the castle.